 2. You will learn what personal and professional characteristics they should possess before you ask for their help.

 3. You will learn how to explain to them how they will benefit by writing your book’s foreword.

 Plus, they need to understand what a foreword is about, why a book has a foreword, and what role it plays in the success of your book.
 That’s a lot to look for in one person.
-But if you follow the basic steps that I give you here, you will be well on your way to finding the right person.
+But, if you follow the basic steps that I give you here, you’ll be well on your way to finding the right person.

 Here are the basic steps to finding the right person to write your book’s foreword: